TobKra96/music_led_strip_control/README.md

 ## Installation
 Requirements:

- - Raspberry Pi 3 B+ with sd card and power supply
+ - Raspberry Pi 3 or 4 with sd card and power supply
  - LED Strip with WS2812B leds
  - 5V power supply, with enough power for the leds.
 Each led requires 60 mA.
  - 470 Ω resistor